Video shows struggle for hammer during Pelosi attack

 He said he planned to hold her hostage and would “break her kneecaps” if she lied.

-He said he was surprised to find Paul Pelosi in the house.
-DePape said he planned to tie Paul Pelosi up so he could get some sleep, because carrying a heavy backpack to the home had tired him out.

-When Hurley asked why DePape did not leave when he realized Nancy Pelosi wasn’t home and the police were on the way, he compared himself to the Founding Fathers.
+When Hurley asked why DePape did not leave when he realized Nancy Pelosi wasn’t home and the police were on the way, he compared himself to the Founding Fathers, explaining that he refused to surrender.

-“They fought the British, they fought the tyranny.
-They didn’t just (expletive) surrender to it.
-And when I left my house, I went to go fight tyranny, I did not leave to go surrender,” he said.

 Public officials across the U.S., from local school board members to election workers, have also endured harassment and intimidation.